Anxiety disordersPanic disorder; Phobias; Panic attacks

 General Risk Factors for Anxiety Disorders

 Separation anxiety and selective mutism tend to show up early in childhood.
 Social anxiety disorder usually manifests between the ages of 8 to 15 years.
 Specific phobias often develop during adolescence although they can first emerge in adulthood as well.
 Panic disorders and panic attacks usually develop when people are in their early 20s.
-Generalized anxiety disorder is most commonly diagnosed around middle age; older adults also often experience this condition.
+GAD is most commonly diagnosed around middle age; older adults also often experience this condition.
 Children and adolescents who have an anxiety disorder are at risk of later developing other anxiety disorders, depression, and substance abuse.

 Certain personality traits may indicate higher or lower risk for future anxiety disorders.
 For example, research suggests that extremely shy children and those likely to be the target of bullies are at higher risk for developing anxiety disorders later in life.
 Children who cannot tolerate uncertainty tend to be worriers, a major predictor of generalized anxiety.
 In fact, such traits may be biologically based and due to a hypersensitive amygdala -- the "fear center" in the brain.